Jones: No-conflict candidate

 People are also reading…

-Martinsville Police Chief Eddie Cassady confirmed this morning that he had received a letter of resignation from Jones.
+Martinsville Police Chief Eddie Cassady confirmed Thursday morning that he had received a letter of resignation from Jones.

-Aaron Rawls, who is also seeking a seat on City Council, said in his door-to-door campaigning the news of the City making a new rule that would force Jones to choose between his job and serving on Council has caused some confusion.
+Aaron Rawls, who is also seeking a seat on City Council, had said during his door-to-door campaigning the news of the City making a new rule that would force Jones to choose between his job and serving on Council has caused some confusion.

 “People are confused and are saying they thought because of the rule their vote for LC wouldn’t count,” Rawls said.
 “I don’t know how much effect this will have, but it’s likely that decision will cost LC some votes.”